 Xlendi Bay and Nearby Cliffs

-Xlendi itself can be brighter, but it works beautifully as a transition evening.
-Start with sunset by the water, then move slightly beyond the bay toward darker cliff viewpoints.
+Xlendi Bay itself can be brighter, but it works beautifully as a transition evening.
+Start with a sunset in Gozo by the water, then move slightly beyond the bay toward darker cliff viewpoints.
 The gradual shift from golden hour to a star-filled sky is part of the experience.

 Timing matters more than equipment.